ibm-cloud-docs/apps/dep-app-tool.md

   <pre class="pre"><code class="hljs">cd <var class="keyword varname">your_new_directory</var></code></pre>

   3. Make changes to your app code.
-For example, if you're using aN {{site.data.keyword.cloud_notm}} sample application and your app contains the `src/main/webapp/index.html` file, you can modify it and edit the `Thanks for creating ...` line.
+For example, if you're using an {{site.data.keyword.cloud_notm}} sample application and your app contains the `src/main/webapp/index.html` file, you can modify it and edit the `Thanks for creating ...` line.
 Ensure that the app runs locally before you deploy it back to {{site.data.keyword.cloud_notm}}.

     Take note of the `manifest.yml` file.
 When deploying your app back to {{site.data.keyword.cloud_notm}}, this file is used to determine your application’s URL, memory allocation, number of instances, and other crucial parameters.